Mortestr/WarframeDiscordWidget/README.md

 2. **Discord Application:**

-   Follow the [Guide from NTTS](https://www.youtube.com/watch?v=gYv7D83u7yQ) to create your Discord application.
+   Follow the Guide mentioned above to create your Discord application.
    In the Developer Portal, navigate to your application and open the Widget tab under Games.

 4. **Connecting Data:**